-In fine-tuning the downstream classifier, the victim may use different strategies (\meg, classifier-only versus full-model tuning).
-Recall that the adversary has no knowledge or control over the fine-tuning.
-Here, we evaluate the impact of the fine-tuning strategy on the attack performance.
+{\bf Fine-tuning methods --} In fine-tuning the downstream classifier, the victim may opt to use different strategies (\meg, classifier-only versus full-model tuning).
+Recall that the adversary has no knowledge about fine-tuning.
+We evaluate the impact of the fine-tuning method on the attack performance.
 Table\mref{table:tune} summarizes the \acc and \asr of \system on CIFAR-10 under SimCLR with varying fine-tuning strategy and trigger magnitude.
 We have the following observations.

-First, compared with classifier-only tuning, fine-tuning the full model significantly improves the model accuracy.
+First, compared with classifier-only tuning, fine-tuning the full model improves the model accuracy.
 For instance, with the trigger magnitude set as 50, full-model tuning improves the \acc from 80.6\% to 84.4\%.
 Second, the fine-tuning strategy has a modest impact on the \asr of \system.
 For instance, with the trigger magnitude set as 50, the \asr under classifier-only and full-model tuning differs by only 2.2\%.
-Finally, increasing the trigger magnitude generally improves the \asr under varying fine-tuning strategies.
-For instance, the \asr grows by 6.6\% under full-model tuning if the trigger magnitude increases from 50 to 100.
+Finally, increasing the trigger magnitude generally improves \asr under varying fine-tuning strategies.
+For instance, it grows by 6.6\% under full-model tuning if the trigger magnitude increases from 50 to 100.